Notes best practices

 I usually don't specify any special relationship between notes, but I'm willing to experiment improving how things are related to each other.

-For that, my option of choice has been using a cardinal representation of these relations:
+For that, my option of choice has been using a cardinal representation of these relations, as in the Idea compass.
+Original - Notes Best Practices-20260321071202401.pngfloat-right-medium300

 The cardinal representation comes from note properties with the names above, in lowercase: parents, children, similars, opposes.